Read our Infosheets to learn more about your rights and obligations

 What do we mean by “youth court”?

-Who is involved?
+Who is in the courtroom?

-A courtroom would not be complete without the court employees.
 First, there is the clerk.
-He runs the court and drafts a transcript of the proceedings.
-Also, he makes sure that everything is recorded on video or audiotape.
+He runs the court and drafts a written record of the proceedings.
+Also, he makes sure that everything is recorded on audiotape.

-Who is in charge of the youth court?
+Who is in charge of youth court?

-In fact, the judge has the power to make any order that is necessary to ensure that the law is respected.
-Chances are she can make even the most stubborn person think twice about challenging her!
+In fact, the judge can make any order necessary to ensure the law is respected.
+Chances are even the most stubborn person will think twice about challenging her!

 Does the youth court only deal with people who are under 18?

-Normally, yes – but there are exceptions.
 The youth court is responsible for all cases involving an offence committed by a person while he was an adolescent.
-As defined by the law, an “adolescent” is a person who is at least 12 years old, but who has not yet reached the age of 18.
+The law defines an “adolescent” as a person who is at least 12 years old, but not yet 18.

-If David had stolen the car when he was 17, but the police only arrested him at the age of 18, then his file would still go to youth court.
-To figure out where the case will be heard, the authorities consider the age of the adolescent when he committed the offence.
-If the person was a minor at the time, then the file will be transferred to youth court.
-There have been cases where 30-year-olds have been tried in youth court, when they are charged with offences committed while they were still teenagers.
-The old saying “you can never escape the long arm of the law” is pretty appropriate in these cases…
+If David had stolen the car when he was 17, but the police only arrested him when he was 18, his case would still go to youth court.
+To figure out which court will hear the case, the authorities look at the age of the adolescent when he committed the offence.
+If the person was a minor at the time, then the case will be transferred to youth court.

 Important